New J.D. Students - Our Fall 2023 Application is now open.

 The Faculty Committee on Admissions and Entering Awards begins reviewing completed applications in late fall.
 Although applications are accepted until the deadline, we highly recommend that you submit your application early.
 If you wish to be considered for a scholarship, we recommend you complete your file by March 15.
 Scholarships are awarded on a rolling basis.
 Please review the College of Law's website at stetson.edu/lawfinaid for more information about financial aid and scholarships.

 Stetson Law awards multi-year scholarships to selected entering full- and part-time law students.
 All admitted students are considered for scholarships; no special application is needed.
 Scholarships are awarded based on academic excellence, a range of other personal accomplishments and experiences, and the ability to further the mission of the College of Law.
 Applicants who wish for their unique circumstances and backgrounds to be considered should include an addendum with their application.

 Deferments may be granted for one year only, on a case-by-case basis.
 Requests for deferment will be considered only if made in writing to the Assistant Dean of Admissions and Student Financial Planning after the confirmation fee (seat deposit) has been paid.
 Deferment of admission is not available to candidates admitted from the waiting list.

-Transfer applicants must use the transfer application available November 1 for spring and February 1 for fall of each year.
+Transfer applicants must use the transfer application available on November 1 for spring and February 1 for fall of each year.
 Applicants must be in good standing at their current law school.
-Visiting (transient) students should not complete this application, but should contact the Registrar for the appropriate application.
+Visiting (transient) students should not complete this application but should contact the Registrar for the appropriate application.

 Applicants may take the June LSAT as long as they submit their applications by the deadline.
 Stetson uses your highest LSAT score, not an average of all scores, for admission.
 You may obtain LSAT and JD CAS registration and information materials from LSAC at LSAC.org, or by calling 215.968.1001.